 The process to format larger drives, that is, above 32 GB is more or less the same.
 You can use both methods outlined above.
 But, to ensure you don't encounter any errors, the additional two methods below are recommended for larger flash drives.

-The Windows Command Prompt takes much longer but is the best way to deal with any problems such as "Windows was unable to complete the format".
+The Windows Command Prompt takes much longer but is the best way to format flash drive, and deal with any problems such as "Windows was unable to complete the format".

 Step 1: As with Method 1, plug in the flash drive and wait for it to be detected.